Perfect-P/git-demo/README.md

-this is demo for git commit
+this is demo how to use git